 Here's what we focus on when building an online store:

-The Mobile Problem
+The Mobile Checkouts Problem